vaginessa/dns-wiki/TCP-security.md

 * Generally use [secure alternatives](https://github.com/okTurtles/dnschain) + use a [online browser check](https://www.botfrei.de/en/index.html)
 * Use always the latest software to ensure possible bugs and security holes are fixed tools like sumo
 * Use a secure, user/privacy friendly search engine like DuckDuck, Disconnect or Ixquick.
 Even better would be an decentralized search like YaCy, FAROO or any other based on P2P/...
+* Verify no external addons/software/app leaks something

+On Tor your can:
+* Read the _Advanced Tor usage_ FAQ section, the two important ones are [this](https://www.torproject.org/docs/faq.html.en#WarningsAboutSOCKSandDNSInformationLeaks) and [this](https://www.torproject.org/docs/faq.html.en#SocksAndDNS)

 Sometimes these messages may be false alarms.
 To find out, you should run a packet sniffer on your network interface.
 The basic command to do this is <code>tcpdump -pni eth0 'port domain'</code>.